Preference-Conditioned Multi-Objective RL for Integrated Command Tracking and Force Compliance in Humanoid Locomotion: Method

 This formulation is physically suitable for humanoid locomotion: (i) human-applied forces are typically slow and low-frequency, making the steady-state approximation reasonable; (ii) it induces intuitive compliance—robots move only while being pulled, and stop naturally once the force is released; and (iii) it avoids oscillatory or unstable behaviors that can arise from high-order dynamics.

 For training, we adopt a simplified mapping

-where \(k\) is a scalar gain acting that normalizes the equivalent velocity to a feasible range.
+In practice, \(k\) is selected such that the resulting equivalent velocity $v_{ext}$ falls within the typical range of commanded base velocities during training.
+We found the policy behavior to be qualitatively consistent across a moderate range of k values, and therefore fix k for all experiments.

 This approximation is not intended to replace full impedance control for high-bandwidth interaction, but rather provides a stable, interpretable, and physically grounded mechanism that makes external forces directly comparable to velocity commands during locomotion training with RL.